ManiacMaxo/Python/ai/readme.md

-Made for Python machine learning mostly for school
+Made for Python machine learning\n mostly for school